Many of us and even more of our children enjoy sports and athletics.

 There are three basic levels of mouthguards, from over-the-counter to customised versions.

-- Pre-formed mouth protectors, which are available over the counter at many pharmacies and sporting goods stores, come ready to put into our mouth and play.
+- Pre-formed mouth protectors, which are available over the counter at many pharmacies and sporting goods stores, come ready to put into our mouths and play.
 While they are usually quite inexpensive, they are also one-size-fits-all, and mouths and teeth are all different.
 Pre-formed mouth protectors are bulky, make talking difficult, and provide little or no protection.
 While they are better than nothing, Cardiff Dental does not recommend them.